DejanGjer/Advanced-Web-Programming-2024/Exercises 3/typescript_setup.md

 ## Installing node

-We will install latest lts version of node
+We will install version 18 of Node.

 ```
-nvm install --lts
+nvm install 18
 ```

 ### Set which version of node to use

 ```
-nvm use --lts
+nvm use 18
 ```

 ### Check node version